avadhutp/avadhutp.github.io/_posts/blog/2012-07-11-a-tale-of-two-mathematicians.markdown

 }
 {% endhighlight %}

-On my i5 Macbook pro, when I used `fibonacci_conventional()` to calculate the 1,000th Fibonacci number, it (predictably) timed out after 30 seconds.
+On my i5 Macbook pro, when I used `fibonacci_conventional_recursive()` to calculate the 1,000th Fibonacci number, it (predictably) timed out after 30 seconds.
 However, `fibonacci_dijkstra()` calculated the 1,000th Fibonacci number within less than 1 second.